thousands of urban-dwellers to abandon the cities in favor of long-distance commutes to new

 grams (the Community Center blueprints will include optional automated panels to accommodate periodic

-health-screening clinics); (8) SPORTS AND ACTIVITY CENTER for after-school programs and weekend
+health-screening clinics); (8) SPORTS AND CREATIVE ARTS CENTER for after-school programs and week-

-urban streets redesigned as growing fields, or community gardens.
+selected urban streets redesigned as bedding fields and community gardens.
+Currently, the Farm and

 |OFFICERS of the CENTER